A voice for

 Along with good breathing exercises consider using it for palpitations (this is not usually a problem of the heart, rather the effect of tension clamping the muscles of the rib cage and diaphragm and creating a sounding chamber in the chest), for hyperventilation and other local symptoms of stress.
 If your blood pressure is moderately high regular hawthorn tea can be a safe and effective companion to most blood pressure medicines.

-• Into the heart of Hawthorn
+• Into the heart of hawthorn

 Probably best described as a heart tonic, hawthorn was used as an overall restorative and strengthening remedy, not only to alleviate symptoms, but also to aid recovery and prevent progression of illness.